IgniteUI/help-topics/topics/03_Mobile Controls/00_Getting-Started/00_Referencing_Mobile_Resources_in_NetAdvantage_for_jQuery.md

 |metadata|
 -->

-# Referencing Mobile Resources in Ignite UI
+# Referencing Mobile Resources in %%ProductName%%

 ##Topic Overview

 ### Purpose

-This topic explains how to manage the required mobile resources for Ignite UI controls.
+This topic explains how to manage the required mobile resources for %%ProductName%% controls.

 ### In this topic